 Nike Logo

-At the same time, the massive letters and their straight lines and cuts added a sense of stability to the smooth and sharp swoosh, which has always been associated with motion and speed.
-The bold logotype “grounded” it, creating an image of a confident and powerful brand, with a very progressive look.
+The massive letters and their straight lines and cuts added a sense of stability to the smooth and sharp swoosh, they grounded the emblem, creating an image of a confident and powerful brand, with a very progressive look.

 Who made the Nike logo?